marcosadriano05/marcosadriano05/README.md

 - :briefcase: I'm current work with Javascript and Java technologies.
-- :books: I'm current leraning Rust and its ecosystem.
+- :books: I'm current learning Rust and its ecosystem.

 ### :chart_with_upwards_trend: Statitics Cards